shkim9391/Region_Aware_Bridge_Modeling/README.md

 Code and processed outputs supporting the manuscript:

-**“A region-aware bridge modeling framework for spatial characterization of colorectal and breast cancers”**
+**“Region-aware bridge modeling for mesoscale representation of spatial transcriptomic tissue sections”**

 ## Overview